opensearch-project/project-website/_posts/2023-01-25-opensearch-project-2022-recap-and-whats-next.md

   - technical-post
 meta_keywords: "OpenSearch roadmap, OpenSearch dashboards, open-source solution for search and analytics, OpenSearch migrations"
 meta_description: "OpenSearch's community has grown significantly during 2022.
 Take a look at what we are doing in 2023 to make building with OpenSearch better!"
+twittercard:
+  description: "What an amazing year for the OpenSearch community!
+As we head into 2023, we wanted to take a look back at what we were able to accomplish in 2022 as well as a look forward at what the next year will bring. "
 ---

 What an amazing year for the OpenSearch community!
 As we head into 2023, we wanted to take a look back at what we were able to accomplish in 2022 as well as a look forward at what the next year will bring.